 - Describe the tenets of republicanism

 Monarchy rests on the practice of dynastic succession, in which the monarch’s child or other relative inherits the throne.
 Contested dynastic succession produced chronic conflict and warfare in Europe.
 In the eighteenth century, well-established monarchs ruled most of Europe and, according to tradition, were obligated to protect and guide their subjects.
 However, by the mid-1770s, many American colonists believed that George III, the king of Great Britain, had failed to do so.
-Patriots believed the British monarchy under George III had been corrupted and the king turned into a tyrant who cared nothing for the traditional liberties afforded to members of the British Empire.
+Patriots believed the British monarchy under George III had been corrupted and the king had turned into a tyrant who cared nothing for the traditional liberties afforded to members of the British Empire.
 The disaffection from monarchy explains why a republic appeared a better alternative to the revolutionaries.

 American revolutionaries looked to the past for inspiration for their break with the British monarchy and their adoption of a republican form of government.
 The Roman Republic provided guidance.
 Much like the Americans in their struggle against Britain, Romans had thrown off monarchy and created a republic in which Roman citizens would appoint or select the leaders who would represent them.

 While many now assume the United States was founded as a democracy, history, as always, is more complicated.
-Conservative Whigs believed in government by a patrician class, a ruling group composed of a small number of privileged families.
+Conservative Whigs believed in government by a patrician class, a ruling group composed of the males of a small number of privileged families.
 Radical Whigs favored broadening the popular participation in political life and pushed for democracy.
 The great debate after independence was secured centered on this question: Who should rule in the new American republic?